leywon/pigeon/README.md

 ```
 To make the change permanent, attach `--permanent` flag at the end.

-### About Termination of TCP connection
+### About the Termination of TCP connection
 To terminate the TCP connection, one end of the connection should receive another end's `FIN` signal (handled by the Linux kernel) before closing the connection.
-If both ends close simultaneously, then the `FIN` signal will not reach each other, and the port will be blocked by the kernel.
-The time it is blocked is subjected to the kernel's discretion.
+If both ends of the connection close simultaneously, then the `FIN` signal will not reach each other, and the port will be blocked by the kernel.
+The time it is blocked after such abruption is subjected to the kernel's discretion.

 ### How to check the IP address information
-To show the machine's IP address information, execute in the terminal:
+To show the computer's IP address information, execute in the terminal:
 ```
 $ ip a
 ```
-To find the broadcast IPv4 address, look for the word `brd`
+To find the broadcast IPv4 address, look for the keyword `brd`

 ### How to check ative port
 Execute in the terminal: